Undergraduate English Support

 - These courses are for credit: 3 hours for English Composition; 2 hours for Human Communication.

-- The courses have similar learning outcomes as the sections taught through the Departments of English and Communication.
+- These courses have similar learning outcomes as sections taught through the Departments of English and Communication.

-- The courses fulfill the university’s English Composition and Human Communication requirements.
+- These courses fulfill the university’s English Composition and Human Communication requirements.

-- Students can locate the courses by looking at the “Comments” column on GoSolar/PAWS when they register.
-The comment indicates that the sections are “reserved for bilingual/non-native English speakers”.
+- Students can locate the courses by looking at the “Comments” column on GoSolar or PAWS during registration.
+The comment indicates that these sections are “reserved for bilingual/non-native English speakers”.

-Students who are enrolled in the Intensive English Program (IEP) at Georgia State University must complete IEP 0650 and IEP 0950 before registering for ENGL 1101 or ENGL 1102 and must complete IEP 0750 before registering for SCOM 1000.
+- Students also enrolled in the Intensive English Program (IEP) at Georgia State University must complete IEP 0650 and IEP 0950 before registering for ENGL 1101 or ENGL 1102 and must complete IEP 0750 before registering for SCOM 1000.
 For information about the IEP, a non-credit English language program, click here.